FIN 501 - Finance for Decision Makers

 Investment Seminar.
 Three semester hours.
 A comprehensive study of security selection and analysis techniques and of security markets and how they are affected by the domestic and international economic, political, and tax structures.
 Group discussion, individual and group research, and the computer are utilized.
 Prerequisite: FIN 504 or consent of instructor.

-Derivatives and Risk Management This course provides a broad introduction to the derivatives markets including options, futures, and swaps.
+This course provides a broad introduction to the derivatives markets including options, futures, and swaps.
 Derivative securities play an integral part in managing risk for multinational corporations, portfolio managers, and institutional investors, as well as provide opportunities for speculators around the world.
 The main goal of the course is to leave the student with an understanding of various derivatives strategies and implications for portfolio management.
+Prerequisites: FIN 510.

 FIN 515 - Fixed Income Analysis